vertica/VerticaPy/docs/source/examples_learn_commodities.rst

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/examples_commodities_table_plot_pacf_2.html

-We can clearly see the influence of the last two values on 'Spread', which makes sense.
+We can clearly see the influence of the last two values on ``Spread``, which makes sense.
 When the curve slightly changes its direction, it will increase/decrease until reaching a new local maximum/minimum.
 Only the recent values can help the prediction in case of autoregressive periodical model.
 The local minimums of interest rate spreads are indicators of an economic crisis.

 We saw the correlation between the price-per-barrel of Oil and the time.
 Let's look at the time series plot of this variable.